Mask

 All students study GCSEs in English language, English literature, mathematics, science, and Religious Studies or Citizenship, History or Geography, and have PE as part of their timetable.
 A broad range of academic and vocational subjects are offered to students in Key Stage 4, with a combination of setting and mixed-ability groupings.

-All pupils study either Religious Studies or Citizenship as an early entry GCSE which they will start in Year 9 and complete in Year 10.
+All pupils study either Religious Studies or Citizenship as an early-entry GCSE which they will start in Year 9 and complete in Year 10.
 This is a valuable opportunity to experience undertaking a GCSE before the rest of their exams in Year 11.
-Pupils are also encouraged to and supported with undertaking additiaonl GCSEs in any home languages.
+Pupils are also encouraged to and supported with undertaking additional GCSEs in any home languages.